Table of Contents

 Can We Drink Water after Eating Sprouts?

-How Do You Clean Sprouts before Eating?
+How Do You Clean Sprouts Before Eating?

-Clean raw sprouts under cold running water thoroughly right before consumption.
+Clean raw sprouts thoroughly under cold running water right before consumption.

 How Long Should You Cook Sprouts?